KorkinLab/alt-in-tool/README.md

 ## INSTALLATION

 For the latest version of ALT-IN Tool with all dependencies please consider using docker image.
-You would be able to run exaple simply by executing the following commands:
+The only requirement is instlled Docker.
+You would be able to run exaple just by executing the following commands (no additional downloads required):

  > docker run -it narykov/alt-in:latest bash